ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 ---
-title: Css Animations
+title: Css Animations Part 1
 nav_order: 22
 ---

-# Css Animations
+# Css Animations Part 1

 Most, if not all modern websites make use of animations.
 Chances are when you hover your mouse over a link, or tap a button on your phone / tablet, a css property will change - perhaps a color, or text decoration, or things may even move around.

-Today we'll learn how to apply these simple animations to add some sparkle to your sites, and then look at how more complex animations can be made using `keyframes`.
+In this lesson we'll learn how to apply these simple animations to add some sparkle to your sites!

 Here is an [example](./sunset.html) of the power of css animation!